 The Problems with Having Too Many Plugins

 When you discover how easy it is to install and use WordPress plugins, you might be tempted to install 20-30 plugins at once.
-This is where the problems start.
+It is the point where problems start.

 HTTP Requests Growth

 The more HTTP requests, the more resources from your server are used, and if all your server is used up, it will crash.
 That’s not a good situation to be in because your visitors won’t be able to see the website unless you restore everything and get it working again.

 Each HTTP request takes time to be completed.
 Hence, the more HTTP requests, the more time it takes for them to be processed and as a result, you’ll have a slower loading time for your website.

 Excessive Database Queries and Database Bloating

 The greater part of your WordPress site is stored in the database.
 Each page load requests data from your database and that process takes time and resources.

 Much like HTTP requests, the more queries that are sent to your database, the more database needs to work.
 As a result, the whole performance of your site suffers.

 The more plugins, the more data must be retained in the WordPress database.
 Because your database and your server have limited storage space, the more information you store, the more it becomes bloated.

 This is a problem that makes the database inefficient, which automatically results in a slow-loading website.
 If each of the numerous plugins is activated, the problem can become even more serious.

 The more plugins, the higher the chances of facing a plugin compatibility problem.
 Plugin incompatibility happens when two or more plugin codes don’t work well together, forcing each other to break.

 - Both or more plugins working on an identical feature, but in completely different ways.

 - Plugins are developed with different and non-updated WordPress versions.

 - Badly-coded plugins.

 If you notice any inconsistencies in how your website works, or if plugin becomes unstable, it may come as a result of plugin incompatibility.